Instow railway station: Services

 Due to the mixture of gauges in the 1860s, the timetable listed the services separately according to the gauge and whether or not it was passenger only, mixed traffic, or goods only.
 A service of eight trains were shown as calling at Instow in 1863, with only one (labelled as a narrow goods), not being able to take passengers.
 Between 1874 and 1887, services consisted of nine services towards Torrington between Monday and Saturday, with three on Sundays.
-Some of those originated at Exeter and split portions went on to Ilfracombe and Torington.
+Some of those originated at Exeter and split portions went on to Ilfracombe and Torrington.
 All trains were advertised as having first,second and third class carriages "without exception".
 The timetable for 1891 shows nine trains heading south through Instow, but only eight going north.
 Most were services between Exeter Central and Torrington.
 Sunday working consisted of two services only, both in the late afternoon/early evening.

 In 1906, the timetable records all booked train movements, 19 in all, 16 of which carried passengers, some of which carried mail.
 One late morning train, which travelled northwards through the station, was shown as being an express passenger train to connect patrons to London Waterloo.
 By 1910, the through weekly services accounted for ten each way, however, Sunday services had been curtailed to one a day only.
 The 1922 timetable shows that services remained static at ten through the week, but no Sunday service.
 In 1924, (after the grouping, when services came under the Southern Railway), passenger services were eleven each way, four of which went to Waterloo, and one to Eastleigh.
 During the war years, trains remained at the static number of ten per day each way, with a combination of short local trains between Barnstaple and Torrington, and some longer distance services which started and terminated in Yeovil Town.
 Under British Rail, and the 1951 summer season, the station had twelve stopping trains, with other expresses passing through non-stop.